revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-The reducer phase will be started atleast 5% of total mappers have completed the execution.
-So the dispatched reducers will continue to stay in copy phase until all mappers are completed.
+The reducer phase will be started atleast 5% of total mappers have completed the execution.So the dispatched reducers will continue to stay in copy phase until all mappers are completed.

 </details>
 </blockquote>

 ---

-46. What is Fact Table and Dimension Table (When I said that I am aware of Dataware house concept)
+46.What is Fact Table and Dimension Table (When I said that I am aware of Dataware house concept)

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)